andybp85/clean-code-workspace/chap15/README.md

 #### eliminate the f prefixes
 I used IntelliJ's refactoring tool to change the names in the declarations, and low and behold, it inserted `this` pointers where they were needed.
 As a web dev, I have to say that so far the lack of `this`s everywhere has been novel.

+#### unencapsulated conditional
+I don't think I've every used the `extract method` tool in WebStorm, so this was the perfect opportunity to give it a whirl.
+It made the exact same method Bob did.
+Awesome!